rachanapatil08/Forecasting-NYISO-Load/README.md

 # Forecasting-NYISO-Load

-Performed data transformations and built a forecasting model using ARIMA
+Fetched the data for load from NYISO website using R and performed in-memory transformations.
+Used ARIMA model to anticipate future load.